-The Bible vs. Archaeology,
+The Bible vs. Archaeology, You Decide.

-Copyright Ó 2002-7 Bruce Alan Killian updated 3Jun2007 email: bakillian at earthlink.net
+Copyright Ó 2002-20 Bruce Alan Killian updated 24 July 2020 email: bakillian at earthlink.net

-To index file: www.scripturescholar.com/BibleArchaeology.htm
+To index file: www.scripturescholar.com/BibleArchaeology.pdf

 The Bible and archaeologists do not tell the same story.
 The conquest of Canaan is a good example: The Bible says Joshua conquered the whole region leaving no survivors (Josh 10:42 cf. 11:16-23).
-Archaeologists say Israel "emerged" from among the Canaanite peoples without a conquest.[1]
+Archaeologists say Israel “emerged” from among the Canaanite peoples without a conquest.[1]
 They say this because there is evidence of neither culture change nor comprehensive conquest.
-Archaeology has apparently proved the Bible wrong.
-Major differences between the Bible and archaeology are: There is no evidence of the destruction of Egypt by plagues at the Exodus.
-There is no evidence of a forty-year wilderness wandering, no evidence of a rapid and complete conquest by Joshua, and no evidence for a wealthy internationally trading kingdom of Israel under King Solomon, etc.
+Archaeology has proved the Bible wrong.

-Properly interpreted archaeology should tell the same story as the Bible.
-The big details should match: plagues destroyed Egypt, Israel wandered forty years in the wilderness, Israel attacked and conquered Canaan, etc. Most recent archaeologists deny there is substantial evidence for these events.
 Archaeologists cannot necessarily tell whether a culture is Canaanite or Israelite.
 They can tell cities were destroyed, but not necessarily how they were destroyed.
-They can tell the inhabitants of an area were city dwellers or nomads.
-They can tell the difference between a poor local economy and rich international economy.
-Most reconcilers pick one event such as the Exodus or conquest of Canaan, not the big picture.
+They can tell the inhabitants were city dwellers or nomads.
+They can tell the difference between a poor local economy and a rich international economy.
+Most reconcilers pick one event, such as the Exodus or conquest of Canaan, not the big picture.
 The big details should match, but as currently interpreted, they do not.
 The goal of this article is to look at the big picture and provide a solution.

 A few archaeologists have challenged the standard Biblical chronology.
-Rudolph Cohen, in "The Mysterious MBI People" asked, "Does the Exodus tradition in the Bible preserve the memory of their entry into Canaan?"
+Rudolph Cohen, in “The Mysterious MBI People,” asked, “Does the Exodus tradition in the Bible preserve the memory of their entry into Canaan?”
 He answers yes; they may be Israel because only the MBI people match the Bible.[2]
 The problem is the MBI (Middle Bronze I Age) period ends c.
 2000 B.C. over five hundred years before a c.
 1450 B.C.
 Exodus.
-In another article, Emmanuel Anati asks, "Has Mt.
-Sinai Been Found?"
-He answers yes, if we can place the Exodus in the Bronze Age Complex: c.
+In another article, Emmanuel Anati asks, “Has Mt.
+Sinai Been Found?”
+He answers yes if we can place the Exodus in the Bronze Age Complex: c.
 3200-1550 B.C.
-He also shows parallels between the Exodus and Egyptian literature in the First Intermediate period.[3]
+He also shows parallels between the Exodus and Egyptian literature in the First Intermediate Period.[3]
 Cohen and Anati do not have an archaeological problem with the Exodus story, but a chronological problem.

 This article will look at the periods before and after the MBI period to see if a chronological shift makes sense.
-Cohen and Anati's MBI people will be used as the reference for the Israelites when looking backwards and forwards in time.
+Cohen and Anati’s MBI people will be used as the reference for the Israelites when looking backward and forwards in time.

 The following chart summarizes the big picture during the archaeological periods and may aid the reader in understanding the standard view and the proposed view of each period.
 The proposed chronology used for the Biblical periods follows the dates normally used if archaeology is not used to amend the chronology of the Bible.